gabrielfalcao/lettuce/docs/intro/install.rst

 Using control version's HEAD
 ============================

-You can use the bleeding edge version of Lettuce through taking the git HEAD.
+Otherwise, if you're a more adventurous developer, you can use the bleeding edge version of Lettuce by taking the git HEAD

 If you want so, you have basically 2 options: